Canterbury Region: February 2011

 A large aftershock of magnitude 6.3 occurred on 22 February 2011 at 12:51 pm.
-It was centred just to the north of Lyttelton, 10 kilometres south east of Christchurch, at a depth of 5 km.
+It was centred just to the north of Lyttelton, 10 kilometres south-east of Christchurch, at a depth of 5 km.

-Although lower on the moment magnitude scale than the quake of September 2010, the intensity and violence of the ground shaking was measured to be VIII on the MMI and among the strongest ever recorded globally in an urban area due to the shallowness and proximity of the epicentre.
-Early assessments indicated that about a third of the buildings in the Central Business District would have to be demolished.
+Although lower on the moment magnitude scale than the quake of September 2010, the intensity and violence of the ground shaking was measured to be VIII on the MMI, which is among the strongest ever recorded globally in an urban area due to the shallowness and proximity of the epicentre.

-In contrast to the September 2010 quake, the February 2011 earthquake struck on a busy weekday afternoon.
-This, along with the strength of the quakes, and the proximity to the city centre resulted in 181 deaths.
+The quake struck on a busy weekday afternoon.
+This, along with the strength of the quakes, and the proximity to the city centre, resulted in 181 deaths.

-This event promptly resulted in the declaration of New Zealand's first National State of Emergency.
 Many buildings and landmarks were severely damaged, including the iconic Shag Rock and Christchurch Cathedral.

-International bodies quickly offered assistance.
-Contingents of Urban Search and Rescue (USAR) soon arrived.
-Teams were provided by Australia, United States, Singapore, Britain, Taiwan, Japan and China.

-The Royal New Zealand Navy was involved immediately.
-HMNZS Canterbury, which was docked at Lyttelton when the quake struck, was involved in providing local community assistance, in particular by providing hot meals.

-After inspection, the runway at Christchurch Airport was found to be in good order.
-Due to the demand of citizens wishing to leave the city, the national airline Air New Zealand, offered a $50 Domestic Standby airfare.
-The Air New Zealand CEO increased the domestic airline traffic from Christchurch to Wellington and Auckland.
-Thousands of people took up this offer to relocate temporarily in the wake of the event.

-On 1 March at 12:51, a week after the tragedy, New Zealand observed a two-minute silence.
+New Zealand's first National State of Emergency was promptly declared.

 June 2011

-On 13 June 2011 at about 1:00 pm New Zealand time, Christchurch was again rocked by a magnitude 5.7 quake, followed by a magnitude 6.3 quake (initially thought to be 6.0) at 2:20 pm, centred in a similar location to that of the February quake with a depth of 6.0 kilometres.
+On 13 June 2011 at about 1:00 pm New Zealand time, Christchurch was rocked by a magnitude 5.7 quake, followed by a magnitude 6.3 quake at 2:20 pm, centred in a similar location to that of the February quake with a depth of 6.0 kilometres.
 Dozens of aftershocks occurred over the following days, including several over magnitude 4.

 Phone lines and power were lost in some suburbs, and liquefaction surfaced mainly in the eastern areas of the city which were worst affected following the aftershocks.
 Many residents in and around the hillside suburb of Sumner self-evacuated.
 Further damage was reported to buildings inside the cordoned central business district, with an estimate of 75 additional buildings needing demolition.
-Among the buildings further damaged was the Christchurch Cathedral, which lost its iconic rose window, a factor reducing the likelihood of the cathedral being restored.

-There was only one death recorded following the quake; however, there were many injuries.
+Among the buildings further damaged was the Christchurch Cathedral, which lost its iconic rose window.
+There was one death and multiple injuries.